What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 Feijoa is a real vitamin bomb

-For women seeking to keep their figure in shape, feijoa will become a valuable food product, as it is low in calories and fat.
-By eating just one berry a day, you can increase the effectiveness of any diet by speeding up your metabolism, which contributes to weight loss.
+For women who want to maintain a normal figure, feijoa will become a valuable food product, as it contains few calories and fat.
+By eating just one berry a day, you can increase the effectiveness of any diet by speeding up your metabolism, which helps you lose weight.

-The berry helps to stabilize and normalize the state of the following body systems:
+The berry helps stabilize and normalize the condition of the following body systems:

 • nervous;